FWSquatch/CSEL/README.md

 ## How to install
 1. Set up your image and put your vulnerabilities in place.
+2. Download the CSEL.zip to your image and unzip it.
-2. Edit csel's configuration section (at the top of the file) to tell it what you would like to award points for.
+3. Edit csel.cfg to tell scoring engine what you would like to score.
-3. Use `chmod` to change csel's permissions: `sudo chmod 777 csel` (This may or may not be required since you are forced to use sudo anyway).
-4. Move csel to the `/usr/local/bin/` directory.
-5. Tell the students to check their score at any time by typing `sudo csel` in any terminal.
+4. Run the installer by typing `sudo ./install` in the CSEL directory.
+5. Within 2 minutes you should see a ScoreReport.html file appear.
+6. After you are satisfied that it is working how you want, you can delete the CSEL directory.

-**Important Note**: Your students _will_ be able to see the vulnerabilities if they cat the file or open it with a text editor.
+**Important Note**: Your students _will_ be able to see the vulnerabilities if you leave the CSEL folder behind or if they cat the executable file that is created in /usr/local/bin/.
 I tell my students where the file is and that they should stay away from it.
 It is practice, after all.

 ## Future Additions
 I would eventually like csel to be able to score as many events as the Windows scoring engine so I plan to keep adding new features as I get time.
 I'm not sure if I want to keep it in bash or rewrite it to some other language.
 I am definitely not a bash ninja and I feel like I have to trick it into doing what I want half of the time.